rw/table_store/README.md

     stop_sign = {:color => colors['red']}
     things['stop_sign'] = stop_sign

-Because lookup is lazy under the hood, this returns whatever is currently at `colors[:color]`:
+Because lookup is lazy (and doesn't memoize, like a Haskell thunk would), this returns whatever is currently at `colors[:color]`:

     stop_sign[:color]
     => nil